Edge 14: Microsoft Finally Catches Up to Firefox

 CSS Custom Properties: Variables in CSS (though limited support)

 These weren't just checkboxes on the HTML5 Test.
-They were features developers actually wanted to use but couldn't because of IE's dominance in enterprise environments.
+Developers wanted to use these features but couldn't because of IE's dominance in enterprise.

 The Enterprise Problem

-The irony was that while Edge was improving rapidly, most enterprises were still locked into IE11 due to internal tooling dependencies.
-Microsoft's modernization of Edge didn't solve the fundamental problem: backwards compatibility commitments meant IE11 would stick around for years.
+While Edge improved rapidly, most enterprises stayed locked into IE11 due to internal tooling dependencies.
+Microsoft's modernization of Edge didn't solve the real problem: backwards compatibility commitments meant IE11 would persist for years.

-Edge's improvement was impressive, but it didn't move the needle on real-world compatibility concerns because enterprises weren't switching.
+Edge's improvement didn't move the needle on real-world compatibility because enterprises weren't switching.

 Looking Back from 2025

 Edge's EdgeHTML era was short-lived.
-In 2019, Microsoft abandoned EdgeHTML and switched Edge to Chromium (the same engine as Chrome).
-This decision validated what many suspected: maintaining an independent browser engine requires resources and momentum that even Microsoft struggled to sustain.
+In 2019, Microsoft abandoned EdgeHTML for Chromium.
+This validated what many suspected: maintaining an independent browser engine requires resources even Microsoft struggled to sustain.

-Today's Chromium-based Edge is actually excellent, but it represents surrender rather than competition.
-The web would be healthier with more browser engine diversity, but Edge 14's brief moment of competitiveness wasn't sustainable.
+Today's Chromium-based Edge is excellent, but it signals surrender rather than competition.
+The web would be healthier with more browser engine diversity.
+Edge 14's brief period of competitiveness was not sustainable.

-The real lesson: browser engines need either massive ongoing investment (like Apple with Safari) or community-driven development (like Firefox).
+Browser engines need either massive ongoing investment (Apple with Safari) or community-driven development (Firefox).
 Microsoft's corporate software engineering approach couldn't match Chrome's velocity, so they joined rather than competed.

 Microsoft's 2016 developer outreach extended beyond Edge.
-They also released Bash on Ubuntu on Windows that year, showing they understood they needed to meet developers where they were rather than forcing them into Windows-only tools.
+They also released Bash on Ubuntu on Windows that year, showing they understood they needed to meet developers where they were.